denten-books/plain-text/5-surface.md

 contemplation:

 ```
     1B4 "I find that I can express myself better, if I can
     make all the little changes and experiments with wording
     and structure as they occur to me."
 [Here the user
     experiments a little with using structural decomposition
-of a complex sentence.]
+    of a complex sentence.][@engelbart_human_1969, 50]
 ```

 A decomposition follows indeed, as the author deviates dramatically from the